- Trust is essential to a healthy, happy relationship—therefore, when trust is lost or broken, one’s relationship can suffer significantly.

 Trust is the foundation of a healthy, secure relationship.
 So, what happens when that trust is broken by a deceitful partner?
 Say they’ve lied about who they were with or where they were going; or worse, they’ve betrayed their significant other by cheating on them with another.

-We often confuse what is difficult with what is impossible.
+It’s true that once trust has been damaged, it isn’t usually restored with ease—but it isn’t impossible.
 With intentional consistency, commitment, and connection, trust can be rebuilt.
-It will require more than verbal reassurances.
-It requires bold, consistent changes in behavior.
-If you have damaged your partner’s trust and you are determined to work toward re-establishing a trusting relationship, the following trust-building activities can get you started.
+It will require more than verbal reassurances—it will take bold, consistent changes in behavior and patience.
+If you have damaged your partner’s trust and you are determined to work toward reestablishing a trusting relationship, the following trust-building activities can get you started:

 1. Give a thorough apology.

 Your apology should include specifically what you did wrong, how it affected your partner, your remorse, how you will make amends, and a commitment not to repeat the offense.
-Your apology may need to be restated as the effects of your offense continue to arise.
+Additionally, you may need to apologize multiple times, as the effects of your offense continue to arise.

-This may include increased accountability throughout the day, limited use of the internet or social media, access to email or texts, cutting off relationships, financial accountability, more date nights or time together, more verbal or physical affection, increased openness about your feelings or desires, professional counseling, etc. It may be helpful for you and your partner to make a list or chart of trust-building behaviors and mark it on a regular basis.
+This may include increased accountability throughout the day, limited use of the internet or social media, access to email or texts, cutting off certain relationships, more date nights or time together, more verbal or physical affection, increased openness about your feelings or desires, professional counseling, and so on.
+It may be helpful for you and your partner to make a list or chart of trust-building behaviors and mark it on a regular basis.